 Before we jump right into coding some simple games, we need to install and run the necessary programs that will make our applications come to life.
 Corona SDK is primarily a 2D development engine.
-If you've had experience developing for iOS or Android, you will find the experience working with Corona refreshing and simple to use.
-In no time you'll be creating finished products to distribute on the iPhone App Store and Google Play Store.
+If you've had experience developing for iOS or Android, you will find the experience of working with Corona refreshing.
+It is also simple to use.
+In no time, you'll be creating finished products to distribute through the Apple App Store and Google Play Store.

 In this chapter, we will:

 You have the option of choosing the Mac OS X or Microsoft Windows operating system to develop on.
-Keep in mind the following system requirements required to run the program.
+Keep in mind the following system requirements that are needed to run the program.
+The most compatible version used for this book is Build 2014.2511.

-If you are installing Corona for Mac OS X, be sure that your system is as follows:
+If you are installing Corona for Mac OS X, be sure that your system has the following features:

-An Intel-based system that runs Snow Leopard or Lion
+An Intel-based system that runs Lion, Mountain Lion, Mavericks, or Yosemite

 1 GHZ processor (recommended)